 Why owner-builders need independent inspections

-When you take out an owner-builder permit in Victoria, you assume the role of the registered builder for your project.
+When you take out an owner-builder permit in Victoria, you also take on the responsibilities of the registered builder for your project.
 That means:

 Most owner-builders are not registered builders.
 They’re capable, motivated DIYers project-managing trades.
 They have the will to build well — but they don’t have the training to read engineering plans against the as-built work, or to spot the defects that trades sometimes leave.